masalinas/doc-minikube-api/README.md

 ## Using proxy.
 Activate API swagger

-The easiest way to access the Kubernetes API with when running minikube is to use
+The easiest way to access the Kubernetes API with when running minikube is to use a proxy to the non tls port 8000 like this:

 ```
 kubectl proxy --port=8080
 ```

-You can then access the API from other termninal
+then you can then access the API from other terminal

 ```
 curl http://localhost:8080/api/